amgz1997/intership_project/setup&readme.md

 ### NB: L'arbre des actions étant en séquence tant qu'une action n'est pas excutée , le py-tree-watcher met une croix sur l'action qui n'est pas exécutée.

+## A Faire !!!

+Code :

+1)Revoir la prise de l'object (pick) !!!!!!!!!!!!!!!!!!
+2) Voir comment exécuter l'arbre en seul fois ( soit command ros ou command py_trees ) ou l'arreter après une exécution !!!
+3) Change the package name navigation to task !!!
+4) Voir comment le script spherical graps fonctionnent en détails et faire ces propres commentaires !!!
+5) Ajouter plus de détails pour chaque action !!!

+Rapport !!

+1) Finir behavior Tree
+2) Finir state machine
+3) Faire la comparaison
+4) Mettre sous latex

-## Report
+## Plan Report

 Abstrat

 Contents

 Liste of tables ,figures

 Intro

 State of art on TIAGo

 State of art on ROS

 State of art on BehaviorTree

+_ How to implement a action with behaviorTree
+_ How to build a tree
+_ Explain the choice of the strucuture of the tree
+_ Explain each action and their implement with behaviorTree

+State Machine

 _Intro
-_ BehaviorTree ( see the doc for the explain of the behavior Tree composition ) _ Comparison between  the state machine

-Task(Scenario with TIAGo)
-_ Intro
 _ How to implement a action with behaviorTree
 _ How to build a tree
 _ Explain the choice of the strucuture of the tree

+Comparison between behaviorTree and state machine

+Task(Scenario with TIAGo)

+_ Intro
-_ Explain each action and their implement with behaviorTree
+_ Explain each action and their implement with behaviorTree_ Comparison between  the state machine

 Experience

 _Show for each action an image to illustrate the action

 User manuel

-_ Explain how the reproduce the project
+_Explain how the reproduce the project
+_Tuto for explainning the implementation of the project

 Conclusion

 Futur work

 Acknowledgements

 Reference

-_try to follow the chronologic order of the report Annnexe and code repository
+_Try to follow the chronologic order of the report and number each reference

-## A Faire !!!

-1) Lire la doc sur py_trees !!( A reprendre)
-2) Voir comment exécuter l'arbre en seul fois ( soit command ros ou command py_trees ) ou l'arreter après une exécution .!!!
-3) Try to see the placing object is correctly executed !!!
-4) Change the package name navigation to task !!!
-5) Voir comment le script spherical graps fonctionnent en détails !!!
+Annnexe and code summary repository